 Students in this program must pass all classes with a grade of C or better, with only two of these classes below a B. A student who receives less than a C or fails a Satisfactory/Unsatisfactory course must repeat the course unless they have been dismissed.
 Courses may be repeated one time only.
 A G.P.A. of 3.0 is required at the time of graduation.
 Each student must successfully complete and present a research project or capstone project, which includes a written manuscript or scholarly written report and successful presentation of the project to their chosen committee (research project) or classmates (capstone project).

-During the program students are required to successfully complete two semester of teaching assistantship in the Anatomy and Physiology I and II laboratories.
+During the program students are required to successfully complete a teaching assistantship in the Anatomy and Physiology I and II laboratories.

 Students entering the program as graduate students must meet the following criteria: